HCDigitalScholarship/intervals/sections/02_NotesAndRests.md

 ## Counting, Sorting, and Graphing Notes

   * Since the output of the `notes()` function is in the form of a pandas dataframe, all of the functions applicable to dataframes in general apply here as well.
-Dataframe functions can be [found here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
+A cheat sheet of pandas dataframe functions can be [found here](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf).
+These operations include the following:

+### TEST

 -----